liferay/liferay-docs/develop/tutorials/articles/07-jsf-portlets-with-liferay-faces/02-understanding-liferay-faces-bridge.markdown

 writing portlet-specific code.
 It also contains innovative features that make it possible to leverage the power of JSF 2.x inside a portlet application.

-Liferay Faces Bridge is a JAR that you can add as a dependency to your portlet WAR projects, in order to deploy JSF web applications as portlets within JSR 286 (Portlet 2.0) compliant portlet containers, like Liferay Portal 5.2, 6.0, 6.1, and 6.2.
+Liferay Faces Bridge is distributed in a `.jar` file.
+You can add Liferay Faces Bridge as a dependency to your portlet projects, in order to deploy your JSF web applications as portlets within JSR 286 (Portlet 2.0) compliant portlet containers, like Liferay Portal 5.2, 6.0, 6.1, and 6.2.

 The Liferay Faces Bridge project home page can be found [here](http://www.liferay.com/community/liferay-projects/liferay-faces/bridge).